-Join Ben Long for an in-depth discussion in this video Auto white balance, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Auto white balance, part of Nikon D5100 Essential Training.

 Different types of light shine with different colors.
 For example, tungsten lights are redder, or warmer, than fluorescent lights.
 While your eye does an amazing job of adjusting automatically to different types of light so that colors always look correct, your camera doesn't fare so well.
 Your camera has to be calibrated to the type of light that you're shooting in.
 If it's not, colors can appear wrong.
 This process is called white balancing.
 The idea is that you calibrate the camera so that white appears correct.
 Because white contains all other colors, if you can get white looking good, then you get all the other colors for free.

 By default, your camera is set to auto white balance.
 With auto white balance the camera will attempt to continuously white-balance itself on the fly as you shoot.
 It's easy to tell what your current white balance setting is.
 Right here you can see WB; white balance is set to Auto.
 If I want to change it, I just hit the Info button to bring up my editable menu, and I select White balance, hit OK, and I get a choice of white balance settings here, all of my presets.
 And what's nice is it actually gives me a little thumbnail to help me remember what these different white balance settings are for.